The ability to understand and give legal consent to an action or arrangement.

 To give up a legal right or claim.

 A document issued by a court directing an officer to take certain action.
-May be: a warrant of apprehension, directing that a person be arrested and brought before a court; a warrant of commitment, directing that a person be arrested and imprisoned; a warrant of distress, directing that a person's goods be seized to satisfy a debt; or a warrant of seizure and sale of real estate.
+May be: a warrant of apprehension, directing that a person be arrested and brought before a court; a warrant of commitment, directing that a person be arrested and imprisoned; a warrant of distress, directing that a person's goods be seized to satisfy a debt; or a warrant of seizure and sale of real estate; a search warrant, directing that a search of certain premises be carried out.

 A statement or offer made on the basis that it will not affect a person's legal rights in later court action.

-A person who can provide direct information based on their own knowledge about a relevant fact in issue, and appears in court to do this.
+1. A person who can provide direct information based on their own knowledge about a relevant fact in issue.
+2. A person who observes the signing of a document and signs the document to confirm this fact.

-A document in the monarch's name and under the seal of the Crown which commands the person to whom it is addressed to do or refrain from doing some act.
+A document in the monarch's name, under the seal of the Crown, and issued by a court, which commands the person to whom it is addressed to do or refrain from doing some act.

 Of a debt: cancelled, releasing the debtor from obligation to pay.